super7ramp/croiseur/croiseur-dictionary/croiseur-dictionary-tools/README.md

 The tools are:

-* `HunspellToText`: An application which allows to convert a Hunspell dictionary into a simpler text file format (one word per line).
+* `HunspellToText`: A command-line application which allows to convert a Hunspell dictionary into a simpler text file format (one word per line).
-* `TextToXml`: An application which allows to convert a simple text file dictionary into an XML dictionary readable by the `dictionary-xml` library.
+* `TextToXml`: A command-line application which allows to convert a simple text file dictionary into an XML dictionary readable by the `dictionary-xml` library.
-* `HunspellToXml`: An application which allows to convert a Hunspell dictionary into an XML dictionary readable by the `dictionary-xml` library.
+* `HunspellToXml`: A command-line application which allows to convert a Hunspell dictionary into an XML dictionary readable by the `dictionary-xml` library.
 It is basically the composition of `HunspellToText` and `TextToInternal`.
+* `Scorer`: A command-line program which gives a score to a given dictionary corresponding to the capability of its words to cross with each other.